|Date of Birth||16 September 1924 , New York City, New York, USA|

 |Birth Name||Betty Joan Perske|

 Lauren Bacall was born Betty Joan Perske on September 16, 1924, in New York City.
-Her parents were middle-class, with her father working as a salesman and her mother as a secretary.
+She is the daughter of Natalie Weinstein-Bacal, a Romanian Jewish immigrant, and William Perske, who was born in New Jersey, to Eastern European Jewish parents.
+Her family was middle-class, with her father working as a salesman and her mother as a secretary.
 They divorced when she was five.
 When she was a school girl, Lauren originally wanted to be a dancer, but later, she became enthralled with acting, so she switched gears to head into that field.
 She had studied at the American Academy of Dramatic Arts in New York after high school, which enabled her to get her feet wet in some off-Broadway productions.

 Once out of school, Lauren entered modeling and, because of her beauty, appeared on the cover of Harper's Bazaar, one of the most popular magazines in the US.
 The wife of famed director Howard Hawks spotted the picture in the publication and arranged with her husband to have Lauren take a screen test.
 As a result, which was entirely positive, she was given the part of Marie Browning in To Have and Have Not (1944), a thriller opposite the great Humphrey Bogart, when she was just 19 years old.
 This not only set the tone for a fabulous career but also one of Hollywood's greatest love stories (she married Bogart in 1945).
 It was also the first of several Bogie-Bacall films.